 History of Qavam House at Shiraz

 Qavam House and Museum was the governor’s house of Shiraz during the Zand dynasty’s reign.
 It was constructed along with another house dedicated to servants on its eastern side, a dedicated bathhouse, and a house for the governor’s family on its western side.
-These buildings were all connected using tunnels, enabling them to commute back and forth without having to leave the premises.
+These buildings were all connected using tunnels, enabling them to commute without having to leave the premises.

-Right now, unfortunately, only the houses are open for visitors, and the bathhouse which was one of the Shiraz’s main Bathhouses and the servants’ house or “Khane Araghiha” is closed.
+Right now, unfortunately, only the houses are open for visitors, and the bathhouse which was one of Shiraz’s main Bathhouses and the servants’ house or “Khane Araghiha” is closed.

 Architecture and Design of Narenjestan Qavam Garden

-Going through the Narenjestan Garden, you get to the main two-story building of Qavam house.
+Going through the Narenjestan Garden, you get to the main two-story building of Qavam House.
 There’s a pool in front of the house, making a beautiful scene when you look at the reflection of the building in the water.
 The building consists of two wings at the first level, mainly used as offices during that era.
 These wings are separated by a porch which is the glowing jewel of the house.
-It is covered by pieces of mirrors on all 3 sides of it, glowing and shining with the daylight and the ceiling has one of the rarest mirrors works in all the Iranian historic houses.
+It is covered by pieces of mirrors on all 3 sides of it, glowing and shining with the daylight and the ceiling has one of the rarest mirror works in all the Iranian historic houses.